snotbane/penny/wiki/statement.md

 **Pass-Through** statements automatically advance to the next method within the same frame, such as the `set` method.

-**Blocking** statements must be completed before the next method can be executed, such as the `say` method.
+**Halting** statements must be completed before the next method can be executed, such as the `say` method.

 ### Statement Implication